 To begin with, these are not primarily wireless earbuds.
 If all you need are Bluetooth headphones to listen to your music on then keep on looking as there are cheaper and better options available.
 What we have here is a health and sports device which also plays music.

 However, I am not sure I could recommend this device for serious athletes as the Heart Rate Monitor (HRM) built into the right earbud is not very accurate.
-When I tested it against the chest strap supplied with my [[ASIN:B00J2XI2PG Polar V800 GPS Sports Watch with Heart Rate Monitor – Blue]] and my [[ASIN:B00IVF04LQ Mio Link Continous Heart Rate Wrist Band Works with Fitness App for iPhone 4S/5/5S/5C – Slate, Small/Medium]] I found it to be some way off.
+When I tested it against the chest strap supplied with my POLAR V800 GPS Sports Watch and my Mio Link Continous Heart Rate Wrist Band I found it to be some way off.
 It is fine for general use and gives a reasonable idea of the current heart rate but it would not be suitable for those looking for reliable and accurate readings.
 The battery life of just three hours means that long distance runners, especially slow ones like me, would find it no use even for half marathons.

 Turning now to music reproduction i would say the audio quality is good but not great.
 If I were paying £200+ for an audio headset I would expect a far better sound quality than this.
 However, this is not a headset designed for audiophiles and for sports user and for general listening the sound quality is fine.
 There is plenty of bass, although not overwhelmingly so, with mid and upper frequencies sounding rather flat and lacking punch.
 They sound like they were designed to give a bland sound that would annoy no one.
 The sound is perfectly good but not great.